 We have made it through Harry Potter’s first big adventurous year at Hogwarts School of Witchcraft and Wizardry.
 What was your favorite part of this chapter?
 We can’t believe that Harry actually had the Sorcerer’s Stone for a brief amount of time.
 Remember, the stone would produce gold and make the elixir of life so that one would never die.

 Dumbledore said this about the stone to Harry Potter:

 “You know, the Stone was really not such a wonderful thing.
 As much money and life as you could want!
 The two things most human beings would choose above all – the trouble is, humans do have a knack of choosing precisely those things that are worst for them.”

 Do you ever feel that way?
-She really doesn’t want our family to have to be concerned about money.
-However, she is missing all of the good things that are happening such as:
+This child really doesn’t want our family to have to be concerned about money.
+However, the child is missing all of the good things that are happening such as:

 - Communication skills – Each family member has to tell the others the choice they would like and learn how to use the best words to communicate their thoughts.

 - Teamwork – Our family has to work together to get what we want.
 In the example we have to figure out what restaurant to eat at together or what trip to take.

 - Work Ethic – As a family we see that you have to work for your goals; this is actually a good thing, and one should be proud of a job well done.
 In this case, if we decide to go on a trip, everyone will have to do their part to help us cook with groceries.
 If we eat at a restaurant, everyone will have to work to put their creative ideas into cheap entertainment around the house.